What Is the Most Expensive Gemstone in the World?

 GRS · GIA · ALGT

-A certificate from a leading laboratory confirms origin and treatments.
-Without a recognised certificate, a top-tier stone loses a large part of its market value and liquidity.
+A certificate from a leading laboratory attests to origin and treatments.
+Without a recognised certificate, a high-end stone loses a large part of its market value and liquidity.

 Exponential value